Nordic model: Finland

-The early 1990s recession affected the Nordic countries and caused a deep crisis in Finland, and came amid the context of the dissolution of the Soviet Union and collapse of trade from the Eastern Bloc.
-Like in Sweden, Finland's universalistic welfare state based on the Nordic model was weakened and no longer based on the social-democratic middle ground, as several social welfare policies were often permanently dismantled; however, Finland was hit even harder than Sweden.
-During the crisis, Finland looked to the European Union, which they were more committed and open to joining than Sweden and especially Norway, while Denmark had already joined the EU by the 1970s.
-Finland is, to date, the only Nordic country to become a Eurozone member state after fully adopting the euro as its official currency in 2002.
+The early 1990s recession caused a deep crisis in Finland, and came amid the context of the collapse of the Soviet Union and trade with the Eastern Bloc.
+Worse than Sweden, Finland's welfare state was weakened and no longer took the social-democratic middle ground, as several social welfare policies were dismantled.

 Iceland

-According to analyst Harpa Njálsdóttir, Iceland in the late 2010s moved away from the Nordic model towards the economic liberal model of workfare.
-She also noted that with the large changes having been made to the social security system, "70% of elderly people now live well below national subsistence criteria, while about 70% of those who live alone and in bad conditions are women."
-Despite this, as of 2021, Iceland has the lowest poverty rate in the OECD of only 4.9%.
+Iceland in the late 2010s moved away from the Nordic model towards the liberal economic model of workfare.
+At the time, critics claimed that "70% of elderly people now live well below national subsistence criteria, while about 70% of those who live alone and in bad conditions are women."
+However, as of 2021, Iceland had the OECD's lowest poverty rate, 4.9%.

 Norway

-Norway's "grand compromise" emerged as a response to the crisis of the early 1930s between the trade union confederation and Norwegian Employers' Association, agreeing on national standards in labour–capital relations and creating the foundation for social harmony throughout the period of compromises.
-For a period between the 1980s and the 1990s, Norway underwent more neoliberal reforms and marketization than Sweden during the same time frame, while still holding to the traditional foundations of the "social democratic compromise" that was specific to Western capitalism from 1945 to 1973.
+For a period in the 1980s and the 1990s, Norway underwent more neoliberal reforms and marketization than Sweden, while still holding to the traditional foundations of the Nordic model.

-Norway was the Nordic country least willing to join the European Union.
-While Finland and Sweden suffered greatly from the 1990s recession, Norway began to earn enough revenue from their oil.
-As of 2007, the Norwegian state maintained large ownership positions in key industrial sectors, among them petroleum, natural gas, minerals, lumber, seafood and fresh water.
+Norway earned billions from its portion of North Sea oil, which it used to fund the country's sovereign wealth fund.
+As of 2007, the Norwegian state maintained ownership positions in key industrial sectors, including petroleum, natural gas, minerals, lumber, seafood and fresh water.
 The petroleum industry accounts for around a quarter of the country's gross domestic product.